HanWenfang/syncless/trunk/README.txt

    Syncless has been tested on Linux with libev-3.9.
 The version shipped with your Linux distribution will probably also be OK if it's new enough.

-5. If you have picked libev, you also have to install libevhdns.
+5. If you have picked libev, you may want to install libevhdns (That's an extra with marginal benefit, most users don't need that).
    Download the libevhdns sources from http://code.google.com/p/libevhdns/ , and install them.
 The minimum version required is 1.4.13.4.

    Most probably your Linux distribution doesn't have libevhdns, so you should install libevhdns from source.